 Pediatric physical therapist assisting a toddler with gross motor development at Movevery, a specialized therapy practice

-At Movevery, we believe every little body should thrive and every parent deserves to feel confident in supporting their child’s development.
+At Movevery, we believe every little body should thrive—and every parent deserves to feel confident in supporting their child’s development.

-At Movevery, we turn milestones into moments of joy celebrated together with you.
+At Movevery, we turn milestones into moments of joy—celebrated together with you.

 Mother and child engaged in a playful therapy session at Movevery, reflecting the mission of providing personalized care for every child’s development through compassionate pediatric physical therapy.

-Our Mission
+Our Mission in Denver Physical Therapy

 Dr. Nicole’s experience sparked a passion to transform the healthcare journey for children and their families.
 Her vision is rooted in early intervention, holistic and personalized care, and guiding parents with confidence every step of the way.
 Movevery was created from this vision, built on a whole body approach that supports development while easing the stress of early parenting.